Original Air Date: October 9, 1959

 -Rod Serling

-This second episode of The Twilight Zone concerns a Faustian bargain between a sixty-nine-year-old “pitchman” (or a street vendor) and a suit-wearing bureaucrat whom we later come to recognize as the embodiment of Goethe’s Mephistopheles (played by Murray Hamilton who famously played the town Mayor in Jaws and Mr. Robinson in The Graduate).
-Our bumbling but lovable pitchman is named Mr. Lew Bookman (played by legendary Hollywood actor Ed Wynn).
-He is visited by Death in the form of a tax collector who informs Bookman that now his time has come (called his time for “departure”).
-But Bookman retorts that he still has unfinished business to attend to –he wants to find “success” by delivering the perfect pitch, “one for the angels.”
-Mr. Bookman challenges the old adage that ‘death waits for no man’ –in fact, he persuades Death to wait for him!
-As Death calmly explains, there are three grounds on which a man might appeal his case for departure with Death –1) hardship cases such as having a wife or family who might suffer in his absence (however, Mr. Bookman is single), 2) for men who are on the verge of grand important discoveries, such as scientists or statesmen (Mr. Bookman is not qualified in this respect) and 3) unfinished business related to a man’s lifelong passion.
-In this case, Mr. Bookman has always longed to make a stellar pitch, “one for the angels,” and so he is granted an extension by Death.
+The second episode of The Twilight Zone “One for the Angels” explores a Faustian bargain arranged between a sixty-nine-year-old “pitchman” (or a street vendor) and a suit-wearing bureaucrat who is the embodiment of Goethe’s Mephistopheles (played by Murray Hamilton, famously the actor who played the town Mayor in Jaws and Mr. Robinson in The Graduate).
+The bumbling but lovable pitchman is named Mr. Lew Bookman (played by legendary Hollywood actor Ed Wynn).
+He is visited by Death in the form of a tax collector who informs Bookman that now is his time for “departure.”
+But Bookman pleads that he still has unfinished business –he wants to find “success” by delivering the perfect pitch, “one for the angels.”
+Mr. Bookman challenges the old adage that ‘death waits for no man’ –in fact, he persuades Death to wait for him to finish his work!
+But Death calmly explains, there are three grounds on which a man might appeal his case for departure with Death –1) hardship cases such as having a wife or family who might suffer in his absence (however, Mr. Bookman is single), 2) for men who are on the verge of grand important discoveries, such as scientists or statesmen (Mr. Bookman is not qualified in this respect) and 3) unfinished business related to a man’s lifelong passion.
+In this case, Mr. Bookman has always longed to make a stellar pitch, “one for the angels,” and so he is granted a legal life extension by Death.
+It’s all a very amusing legal arrangement!

 “Lewis J. Bookman, age sixtyish.
 Occupation: pitchman.
 Formerly a fixture of the summer, formerly a rather minor component to a hot July.
 But, throughout his life, a man beloved by the children, and therefore, a most important man.
 Couldn’t happen, you say?
 Probably not in most places – but it did happen in the Twilight Zone.“